-- Confer distinction for high achievement in English language and literature in undergraduate, graduate, and professional studies. - Promote interest in literature and the English language on local campuses and in their surrounding communities. - Foster the discipline of English in all its aspects, including creative and critical writing.
+- Confer distinction for high achievement in English language and literature in undergraduate, graduate, and professional studies. - Promote literary awareness on campuses and in the surrounding community. - Foster the discipline of English in all its aspects, including creative and critical writing. - Encourage dialogue and scholarly reflection on faith and literature. - Provide opportunities for fellowship within the English department.

-To qualify for membership, the candidate must have completed three semesters of college work with a 3.0 grade-point average in English courses and be in the top 35 percent of the class in scholarship.
+To qualify for membership, the candidate must be an English major or minor, have completed three semesters of college work with a B+ average in English classes, and a minimum GPA of 3.3 or higher.